-Getting Here: Essentially, there are two places to shoot this view.
+Getting Here: Essentially, there are two places to photograph this view.
 You can either go to Christ the Redeemer or a place called Mirante Dona Marta which is below Christ the Redeemer.
 Both offer that classic view, just from different angles, and Christ the Redeemer is farther away.

 You can catch a taxi up here, or there are buses during the day.
 Beware that the cell coverage is incredibly weak up here, so if you have to call a taxi to get you after dark, it might happen that you have to hike down the hill a bit.
 I was lucky enough to meet a local photographer who offered to drive me down to the bottom.

-The view from Sugarloaf Mountain is the classic sunset view of Rio.
+The view from Sugarloaf Mountain is the classic sunset view of Rio de Janeiro.
 However, for photographers, the fact that you’re shooting straight into the sun setting behind the mountains makes it a tricky place to shoot at this time of day.
 It would be a fantastic place to shoot sunrise.
 What also makes this spot a challenge to photograph is the hoards of people that come up here for sunset.
 You’ll be shoulder to shoulder with selfie stick-wielding locals and tourists, for sure.
 That said, the views from up on Sugarloaf are spectacular, and you should definitely still make the cable car journey up here to photograph it all.
 Despite the challenges of light and crowds, I got some cool photos from up here.